-The user requirements in this document are based on the ozone requirements of GCOS (GCOS-92; GCSO-107; GCOS-138; GCOS-143), the CMUG, IGACO(2004), and the WMO rolling requirements.
 The Climate Research Group (CRG) of the Ozone\cci project has interpreted these requirements and "translated" them to the requirements for the data products that will be created in the Ozone\cci project.
 The scientific rationale behind the selection of the Ozone\cci data products is also given as appropriate throughout the document.